 Why meta-tools exist

 A QiForge oracle can have dozens of plugins installed.
-Binding every one of them to the agent at boot would explode the prompt and the tool list.
-Instead,on-demand plugins are invisible at boot — the agent discovers them mid-conversation via two built-in meta-tools and loads what it needs for the current thread.
+Listing every one in the prompt would explode the system prompt and the tool list the model has to reason over.
+Instead,on-demand plugins are not advertised at boot — the agent discovers them mid-conversation via two built-in meta-tools and loads what it needs for the current thread.

-The runtime registers these tools itself.
+The runtime registers these meta-tools itself.
 They are not authored by any plugin and cannot be overridden.

 The two tools